About this document

 2.1 Regular season

 The regular season takes place during weeks 1 to 13 of the NFL season.
-Teams will play all 5 other teams in their division twice, and 3 teams from the other division once.
+Teams will play the 3 other teams in their division twice, and 7 of the other 8 teams once.

 3. ROOKIE DRAFT